wordpressvn/modules/readme.txt

 == Installation ==

-You can install the Code Plus from your WordPress Dashboard or manually via FTP.
+You can install the Modules from your WordPress Dashboard or manually via FTP.

 = From WordPress Dashboard =

 1. Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-2. Search for `Code Plus` and install it.
+2. Search for `Modules` and install it.
 3. Activate the plugin from Plugins menu.
 4. Configure the plugin's settings

 = Manual Installation =

-1. Download the plugin file: `codeplus.zip`
+1. Download the plugin file: `modules.zip`
 2. Unzip the file
-3. Upload the`codeplus.zip` folder to your `/wp-content/plugins` directory (do not rename the folder)
+3. Upload the`modules.zip` folder to your `/wp-content/plugins` directory (do not rename the folder)
 4. Activate the plugin from Plugins menu.
 5. Configure the plugin's settings